dwmkerr/dwmkerr.com/README.md

 ## CI/CD

-Any changes to the `main` branch, or a branch which matches the `build/*` pattern will trigger a deployment to GitHub Pages.
+Pull requests are validated with the 'Pull Request' pipeline.
+When a merge to `main` occurs, the 'Release Please' pipeline runs, creating a pull request used to trigger a deployment and update the version number and changelog.

 The address of the deployed site is: